ssaring/sportstracker/leafletmap/README.md

 #### Status

-* colored markers are supported by the embedded "leaflet-color-markers" library (modified, e.g. added proper retina icon support)
-* the leaflet and the leaflet-color-markers libraries are included locally, no download at runtime needed
 * map viewer features:
-    * supports OpenSteetMap, OpenCycleMap, HikeBikeMap, MtbMap and MapBox layers, more can be added easily
+    * supports OpenStreetMap, OpenCycleMap, HikeBikeMap, MtbMap and MapBox layers, more can be added easily
     * MapBox layer: a project specific token is required for MapBox!
 A test token for a limited time can be found in the Leaflet tutorial.